 2012 - Invitation to speak about "Inspiring Medical Students to Love Pathology" in the Innovations and Trainees Program at Pathology Update Conference (RCPA) Sydney, March 2012

 2014 - Invitation to author the RCPA International Pathology Day online quiz in November 2014 for Pathology registrars and Medical students Australia-wide.
-Over 300 students entered and 5 scored 100% correct.
+Over 300 students entered.

 Society Memberships and/or Professional Affiliations: